Networking

 Career Fairs are great opportunities to meet connect and learn more about specific industries and what employers are looking for.
 Each fall and spring we offer a career fair open to all majors - stay tuned for more information!

 - Stay Organized.
-During your conversations, remember to take good notes, and at the end of the chats you can type them up so you can refer back to them when you write your thank-you note!
+During your conversations, remember to take good notes, and at the end of the chats, you can type them up so you can refer back to them when you write your thank-you note!

 - Be aware of your body language.
 Use body language to convey confidence and interest.
 You want to make a good impression!
-Sit-up straight, align camera to be at eye level (not looking down on it), keep eye contact (with the web camera).
-Take written notes, avoid typing.

 - Ask appropriate questions.
 Employers are learning about you, but you should take this opportunity to learn about the employers and their companies too!
 For example: